zaaarf/lillero-book/src/2_patching/writing/patterns.md

 Assuming that you can now reach any position in the method and add new opcodes in it (we'll see how in a minute), we now have to wonder about how, exactly, we can implement this change.
 Here are three examples:

 - Disable or nullify the decrementing in some way.
-	- This might be ideal in some circumstances; it's could certainly be the least invasive option, depending on how you implement it.
+	- This might be ideal in some circumstances; it could certainly be the least invasive option, depending on how you implement it.
 However, it's likely not going to be the most efficient one.

 - Delete the decrementing altogether.
 	- Don't do this.
 Deleting opcodes, especially more than one, is extremely invasive and fragile.